ktsoto/zap/README.rst

 Read about the method here: `arXiv <http://arxiv.org/abs/1602.08037>`_

-ZAP can be cited via the NASA ADS http://adsabs.harvard.edu/abs/2016ascl.soft02003S
+ZAP can be cited via the NASA ADS http://adsabs.harvard.edu/abs/2016arXiv160208037S

-ZAP is on the astronomy source code library http://ascl.net/1602.003

 For questions on the use of zap please contact Kurt soto at kurt.soto@phys.ethz.ch